 Whenever a project is being planned, it is important to base the project on the determined goals and objectives of the project as this will set the scope and overall direction of the project.
 This is essential to ensure that there are sufficient resources to support the completion of the project and the delivery of all the deliverables.
 When dealing with projects with communities in rural areas, the scope has to be clearly described, to ensure that the project does not intrude boundaries that are off-limits for the project.
-For example, if a telecentre is planned to be built as part of the milestone for the project, the telecentre should be constructed at an area agreed collectively by the community.
-It should not be constructed to be advantageous to only one group within the community, or at a location sacred to the community for cultural or religious purposes.
-Some of the criteria that can be used to determine the scope of the proposed project are allocated budget, available human resource on site and in the project team, available materials for use in the project, and the entire duration of project allowed for the funding approved for the project.
+For example, if a telecentre is planned to be built as part of the milestone for the project, the telecentre should be constructed at an area agreed collectively by the community, or at a location sacred to the community for cultural or religious purposes.
+Some of the criteria that can be used to determine the scope of the project team, available materials for use in the project, and the entire duration of project allowed for the funding approved for the project.